 For more information on cracked teeth, or for more information on our dental services, give us a call here at Oak Family Dental today, located in Metairie, LA.

 A full mouth debridement may be necessary if you have thick or dense deposits of plaque and tartar on your teeth.
 Debridement is necessary when the deposits are too heavy to allow proper visualization of teeth and gums for a dentist to do a proper examination and diagnosis of your dental health.

 Following the debridement, a comprehensive examination by the dentist can be completed.
 Findings on this examination may include additional treatment such as a deep periodontal cleaning or regular dental prophylaxis to polish the teeth, remove plaque, and improve your dental health.

-So, if you think you may be in need of a full mouth debridement then please, don't hesitate to contact our Metairie, LA dental office today!
+So, if you think you may be in need of a full mouth debridement and teeth cleaning then please, don't hesitate to contact our Metairie, LA dental office today!

 Dental Fillings in Metairie, LA